ElektraInitiative/libelektra/doc/decisions/STEPS.md

 Here the decision should not only have one decision but should describe several solutions.
 For each solution a proposal, rationale and optionally implications should be given.

-> The alternatives are clear if all reviewers understand the given alternatives and no reviewer can come up with better alternatives.
+> The solutions are clear if all reviewers understand the given solutions and no reviewer can come up with better solutions.
 > The solution space is clear.
 > I.e. the trade-offs, combinations and pros/cons of the solutions are explored.
 > Decision author and reviewers are satisfied that every useful solution is present in the decision.